 If you can’t tell them exactly what you want i.e. what it looks like, its dimensions, its purpose, etc, chances of your manufacturer ‘getting it’ are slim to none.
 We’re talking time delays, expense overruns and in the end a product that isn’t exactly or even close to what you wanted.

-Knowing your product and how to communicate what you want, gives a much higher guarantee that you’ll receive an accurate quote, an acceptable timeline and the end product that you set out to make.
+Knowing your product and how to communicate what you want, gives a much higher guarantee that you’ll receive an accurate quote, an acceptable timeline and the end product that you set out to make for your brand launch.

 2. Make Sure There’s A Market For Your Product